MicrosoftLearning/AI-102-AIEngineer/Instructions/17-object-detection.md

 2. Wait for training to complete (it might take ten minutes or so), and then review the *Precision*, *Recall*, and *mAP* performance metrics - these measure the prediction accuracy of the classification model, and should all be high.
 3. At the top right of the page, click **Quick Test**, and then in the **Image URL** box, enter `https://aka.ms/apple-orange` and view the prediction that is generated.
 Then close the **Quick Test** window.

-## Publish the image classification model
+## Publish the object detection model

 Now you're ready to publish your trained model so that it can be used from a client application.